trailofbits/sinter/README.md

 ### Notarize and Generate the Package Installer (optional)

-`$ cd packaging && mkdir build && cd build && cmake ..`
+`$ cd packaging && mkdir build && cd build && make package ..`

 ### Running the Sinter Daemon in the Terminal